ArieCreson/Python_language_learning/README.md

 Translation: good morning

-what ever comes after add goes to the key of a new entry in the diary. the answer to the translation goes to the value of that key. by using get on a key in the diary we can extract the value.
+Whatever comes after add goes to the key of a new entry in the diary. the answer to the translation goes to the value of that key. by using get on a key in the diary we can extract the value.

 2. another example of "add":
 Enter your choice: add Hallo:hello

 The word: "Hallo" has been added!

 Enter your choice: get Hallo

 Translation: hello

 Enter your choice:

-in this example, "Hallo" is saved with the meaning hello (to a local file called words.json). this alternative use of add has two arguments: the first one is between the first space of add until the ":" and goes to the key of the variable. the second argument is whatever comes after the ":" and goes to the value of that key.
+In this example, "Hallo" is saved with the meaning hello (to a local file called words.json). this alternative use of add has two arguments: the first one is between the first space of add until the ":" and goes to the key of the variable. the second argument is whatever comes after the ":" and goes to the value of that key.

 3."add" and "get" but from the shell enviorment:

-after you have set up the appropriate aliases you can also add and get words outside of the program, like so:
+After you have set up the appropriate aliases you can also add and get words outside of the program, like so:

 arie@arie-H97-HD3:~$ dict add github:website

-The word: "github" has been added! arie@arie-H97-HD3:~/Desktop/Scripts/Language-Dictionary-$ dict get github
+The word: "github" has been added!

+arie@arie-H97-HD3:~/Desktop/Scripts/Language-Dictionary-$ dict get github

 Translation: website

 As simple as that. the word is saved in "words.json" where dictionary.py is at.